ilyesAj/the-magic-world-of-Kubernetes/README.md

 ![pod_container](assets/README-fb157.png)
 ![pod_container](assets/README-f380a4dd.png)

+### Pod status
+- Pending : pod accepted by k8s system but one or more container has not been created
+- Running :ok_hand: the pod is linked to a node, and all containers have been created.
+At least one Container is still running, OR is in the process of starting or restaring.
+- Succeeded: All Containers in the Pod have terminated in success, and will not be restarted.
+- Failed: All containers in the pod have terminated in success, and will not be restarted.
+- Unknown: the state of the pod could not be obtained, typically due to an error in communicating withe host.

 https://medium.com/faun/the-first-introduction-to-kubernetes-62d26f99caff

 ## Services
 A service is an abstraction which defines a logical set of pods and a policy by which to access them
 Services are **persistant** objects used to reference ephemeral ressources.